 Q: When a new Lead Pastor is selected, what is Pastor Mark’s new role?

 In this full-time position, Pastor Mark will continue as a pastor on our staff further developing the care ministries of First Free: hospital visitation, visitation of those unable to attend church, and the equipping of others to assist with the caring ministries of the church.
 There also will be an EFCA component of this by helping with our denominational ministry caring for pastors in crisis.
 Additionally, Pastor Mark will allot a portion of his time to work with other regional churches in helping to develop their care ministries as well as offering preaching and teaching support when needed.
 This is consistent with the Vision of First Free Church to be an outward-focused church seeking to witness and be a blessing beyond its own four walls.

 Q: Will this change the status of other paid staff?

-The Elders of First Free are committed to our current staff and their continuation as a healthy team and culture.
+The Elders of First Free Church are committed to our current staff and their continuation as a healthy team and culture.

 Q: How can the congregation be supportive through this transition?

 Please pray for wisdom and discernment among our leaders and those directly involved in the search process.
 Pray for peace and unity as we seek to glorify God.
 Our adversary would love to disrupt the unity we have and confuse the process.
 Pray that we manage the transition well.
-This is an important time for the entire church and we want to demonstrate the power of Christ’s love as we celebrate the transition and look ahead to the future of First Free.
+This is an important time for the entire church and we want to demonstrate the power of Christ’s love as we celebrate the transition and look ahead to the future of First Free Church.

 Q: What should I do when I have questions?

 We are early in the process and there are questions for which answers are yet forthcoming.
-However, we didn’t want to hold back a beginning so, if you have questions in-between our updates, feel free to contact one of our church elders via email and ask your questions directly.
+However, we didn’t want to hold back a beginning so, if you have questions in-between our updates, feel free to contact one of our church Elders via email and ask your questions directly.
 We will continue to post updates as a position description is written, a search committee is formed, and as the search becomes active.